Lanzarote is mainly a destination for sun and beach lovers, but the island has so much to offer beyond the beautiful beaches and great weather.

 But if you're like us and you keep returning to this beautiful island again and again, you may think you've seen it all by now.

-However, during our explorations, we keep discovering new places in Lanzarote, not so popular among tourists, but still worthwhile seeing.
+However, during our explorations, we kept discovering new places in Lanzarote, not so popular among tourists, but still worthwhile seeing.

-An unusual and may eerie sight in Lanzarote is that of the half-sunken ship near the capital of Arrecife.
+An unusual and maybe eerie sight in Lanzarote is that of the half-sunken ship near the capital of Arrecife.

 It's not on the usual tourist path, but it's just a small detour if you have a rental car and want to go see it.
 Read more details about it in our article about things to do in Arrecife.